THE STORY OF FOX 40

 Although Foxcroft was convinced a better whistle would sweep the basketball market, he was unable to obtain bank financing for the venture.
 He managed to put together $150,000 from his own private funds and, in 1987, he created Fox 40 International Inc.

 The Fox 40 Pealess Whistle was a success from the first time it was used professionally, at the 1987 Pan Am Games in Indianapolis, Indiana.
 Ron Foxcroft was surprised to discover how far beyond basketball its appeal traveled – even the Indianapolis Police Department was interested in using this new whistle.
-In 1990, the pealess whistle was tested by the National Hockey League (NHL) and had become the whistle of choice for the National Basketball Association (NBA), the National Collegiate Athletic Association (NCAA), the National Football League (NFL), the Arena Football League (AFL) and the Canadian Football League (CFL).
-It was heard above the crowd at the 1988 Seoul Olympics and 1996 Atlanta Olympics, and was the whistle of choice in the 1990 World Cup Soccer held in Italy, the 1994 World Cup held in the United States and the 2002 World Cup in Japan and Korea.
-Fox 40 Pealess Whistles have since been used in numerous world-class tournaments, leagues and every Olympics.
+The pealess whistle has become the whistle of choice for the National Hockey League (NHL), the National Basketball Association (NBA), the National Collegiate Athletic Association (NCAA), the National Football League (NFL), the Arena Football League (AFL) and the Canadian Football League (CFL).
+Fox 40 Pealess Whistles have since been used in numerous world-class tournaments, such as the Olympics and the World Cup.

 Ron's son, Dave Foxcroft, joined the research, development and promotional team and is currently President and C.O.O.
 In over 30 years of business, the company has grown and is now comprised of a Canadian head office with a U.S. based sister company Tri-Foxco U.S.A.
 Fox 40 whistles are sold in over 140 countries, not only to referees, but to coaches, water safety, search and rescue teams, personal security, animal trainers and all sport enthusiasts as well as the outdoor and premium incentive markets.
 In fact, the Fox 40 Pealess Whistle is an approved and recommended sound-signalling device for the Coast Guards worldwide.